 The rigid-body kinematics of rocking panels, anchored by ductile connections or post-tensioning, provide flexibility and effective means of hysteretic energy dissipation.
 This technology aims to further the possibilities of CLT rocking systems through the development of curved end bearings for wall panels, to induce pendulum motion.
 Such a system can decouple the building from ground motion, thereby isolating structures and reducing earthquake force demands.

 Marco Lo Ricco

-Mr. Lo Ricco is a licensed Professional Engineer in Wisconsin, Structural Engineer in Illinois and pursuing his PhD from the University of Wisconsin-Milwaukee in Civil Engineering, with expected completion Spring 2019.
+Mr. Lo Ricco is a licensed Professional Engineer in Wisconsin, Structural Engineer in Illinois and received his PhD from the University of Wisconsin-Milwaukee in Civil Engineering, in Spring 2019.
 His research focus is in the Mechanics of Composites, Mass Timber Structures, and Sustainable Construction.